foxadb/binomial-pricer/README.md

 Try with small value of work group size at first (between 1 and 10) to find the optimal one.

 Do not forget to enable your graphic card.
-For laptop, use tools like `optirun`:
+For laptop, use tools like `optirun` or `primusrun`:
 ```
 optirun ./gpu-pricer [ X0 ] [ K ] [ r ] [ sigma ] [ T ] [ N ] [ work group size ]
 ```